-The variable weighting of features in the clustering is an important research area in machine learning, which automatically determines the weight of each feature based on its significance in the clustering process \cite{wkm,ewkm, fwk}.
-For learning the number of cluster (\textit{k}), the differences between clusters, based on the relevance of individual features in each cluster have been considered, which overcomes the problem of \textit{k}-means and fuzzy \textit{k}-means clustering algorithms in which all features are considered equally important during the clustering process.
-Specifically, for handling the sparse and high dimensional data, the contribution of each feature is essential, maybe some of the features are irrelevant, but they have different significance to the clustering process \cite{tw, agglomerative}.
+Variable weighting of features is an important research area in the machine learning domain, which automatically determines the weight of each feature based on its significance \cite{ singh, fwk, nor}.
+Annette and Frank \mbox {\cite{wfc}} have presented an objective function-based fuzzy clustering technique that helps to find the effect of every single data variable on each cluster.
+In \mbox {\cite{fsc}}, the author has presented a novel method for feature selection during the clustering based on an idea to transfer an alternative to the fuzzifier, which controls the membership degrees’ influence to attribute weights.
+In \mbox {\cite{fcer}}, a new exponential form of the fuzzy memberships was introduced to ensure the consistency bounds and makes it possible to interpret the mixing parameter as the variance of the cluster.
+In \mbox {\cite{pfsc}}, the authors have solved the subspace clustering problem by minimizing the FCM cost function with a weighted Euclidean distance and a non-differentiable penalty term.
+For learning the number of clusters (\textit{k}), the relevance of individual features in each cluster has been considered.
+The problem of \textit{k}-means and fuzzy \textit{k}-means algorithms, where all features are considered equally important during the clustering process, is minimized.
+Specifically, for handling the sparse and high dimensional data, each feature’s contribution is essential; although some features may be irrelevant, they still hold different significance in the clustering process \cite{tw, agglomerative}.

-For a better clustering, this paper present a novel entropy-based variable feature weighted fuzzy \textit{k}-means algorithm for clustering the data by considering the different feature weights in each cluster.
-These features have various contributions to identify the data points in a cluster during the clustering process.
-The difference in the contribution of these features is formulated in terms of weight that can be expressed as the degree of certainty to the cluster.
-In the clustering, the decrease of the weight entropy in a cluster shows the increase of certainty of a subset of features with more substantial weights in the determination of the cluster.
-However, the membership entropy makes the clustering is insensitive to the initial cluster centers.
-In the proposed approach, we have simultaneously minimized inter-cluster dispersion, maximizes the negative data points-to-clusters membership entropy, and negative weight entropy to impel more number of features to contribute to the identification of a cluster.
+This paper presents a novel entropy-based, variable feature weighted fuzzy \textit{k}-means clustering by considering each cluster with different feature weights for an optimal partition.
+Since each feature has different contributions to identify the data points in a cluster during the clustering process, the difference in these features’ contribution is formulated in terms of weight that can be expressed as the degree of certainty in the cluster.
+In the clustering process, a decrease in weighted entropy within a cluster indicates an increase in the certainty of a subset of features that have more substantial weights in determining the cluster.
+However, membership entropy helps identify the data points in a cluster and makes clustering insensitive to the initial cluster centers.
+In the proposed approach, we have simultaneously minimized inter-cluster dispersion, maximizes the negative data points-to-clusters membership entropy, and negative weight entropy to enhance the number of features identifying the number of clusters.